-Using the above information, we first perform top-down calculations of how one might expect individual banks' risk weights for each of several asset classes to be affected by the introduction of the BCBS 307 revised credit risk SA rules and the BCBS 306 capital floors regime.
+Using the above information, we first perform top-down calculations of how one might expect individual banks' risk weights for each of several asset classes to be affected by the introduction of the BCBS 307 and BCBS 347rules and the BCBS 306 capital floors regime.
 Second, we analyse the impact of the capital changes on the spreads that banks charge in different sectors of the Swiss loan market.
-Third, we calculate the immediate, direct monetary cost of the rule changes as the product of spread changes multiplied by current volumes.
+Third, we calculate the immediate, direct monetary cost of the rule changes as the product of spread changes and current volumes.
 We do this in annual flow terms and also as a discounted sum of future costs.